 The master of arts with a major in legal studies is a non-thesis, 36 semester credit hour program, consisting of a core of 27 required hours, including a cumulative research project and an internship, and nine hours of electives.

-The paralegal studies certificate program is a post-graduate certificate program that requires 24 semester credit hours, including an internship.
+The paralegal studies certificate program is a post-graduate certificate program offered concurrently with the master's program that requires 24 semester credit hours, including an internship.
 This program offers entry-level preparation for the paralegal field.